Understanding and Improving Knowledge Distillation: Appendix

 \paragraph{CIFAR-100 dataset.} CIFAR-100 is a relatively small dataset with low-resolution ($32\times32$) images, containing $50k$ training images and $10k$ validation images, covering $100$ classes and $20$ super-classes.
 It is a perfectly balanced dataset -- we have the same number of images per class (\emph{i.e.,} each class contains $500$ training set images) and $5$ classes per super-class.
 To process the CIFAR-100 dataset, we use the official split from Tensorflow Dataset\footnote{\url{https://www.tensorflow.org/datasets/catalog/cifar100}}.
 Both data augmentation \footnote{\url{https://github.com/tensorflow/models/blob/master/research/resnet/cifar_input.py}}\footnote{We turn on the random brightness/saturation/constrast for better model performance.} for CIFAR-100 and the ResNet model\footnote{\url{https://github.com/tensorflow/models/blob/master/research/resnet/resnet_model.py}} are based on Tensorflow official implementations.
 Also, following the conventions, we train all models from scrach using Stochastic Gradient Descent (SGD) with a weight decay of 1e-3 and a Nesterov momentum of 0.9 for a total of 10K steps.
 The initial learning rate is 1e-1, it will become 1e-2 after 40K steps and become 1e-3 after 60K steps.
 We report the best accuracy for each model.
+All experiments on CIFAR-100 are conducted by using Nvidia V100 GPU as the accelerator hardware.
 Please refer to Table~\ref{tb:hparam_cifar} for the best setting of hyper-parameters.